joshuacarmack/joshuacarmack.com/content/posts/fire-on-the-mountain-2025/index.md

 ## Audio – Main Stream Feed

-In past years, we kept things simple: taking an AUX feed from the FOH console and relying on asking the main sound person to adjust levels for the stream.
+In past years, we kept things simple: taking an AUX feed from the FOH console and relying on the main sound engineer to adjust levels for the stream.

 This year, I decided to mix the stream audio myself.
 The FOH console is an Allen & Heath QU-32, which lets me connect a computer via USB and get multitrack audio.
 I ran this into a second laptop running Pro Tools with [Luke Hendrickson’s broadcast template](https://productiononline.com/luke-hendricksons-broadcast-template/).